 Effective Communication for Persons Who Are Deaf or Hard of Hearing

-Section 504 of the Rehabilitation Act of 1973 (Section 504) forbids public and private entities that receive financial assistance from any Federal department or agency from excluding qualified individuals with disabilities or denying them an equal opportunity to receive program benefits and services.
-These organizations are the recipients, or covered entities.
-The U.S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR) has Section 504 authority over covered entities that receive financial assistance from HHS, including many hospitals, nursing homes, mental health centers, and human service programs.
-OCR also has Section 504 authority over programs and activities conducted by HHS.
+Section 504 of the Rehabilitation Act of 1973 (Section 504) forbids public and private entities that receive financial assistance from any federal department or agency (“covered entities”) from excluding qualified individuals with disabilities or denying them an equal opportunity to receive program benefits and services.

-The Americans with Disabilities Act of 1990 (ADA) provides civil rights protections to individuals with disabilities in the areas of employment, state and local government services, public accommodations (most private offices and businesses), transportation, and telecommunications.
-OCR at HHS has ADA Title II authority over state and local government health and human service agencies.
+The Americans with Disabilities Act of 1990 (ADA) protects individuals with disabilities in employment, state and local government services, public accommodations (most private offices and businesses), transportation, and telecommunications.

-For purposes of receiving services, education, or training, qualified individuals with disabilities are persons with disabilities who are eligible for the service, program, or activity.
-An individual is qualified, if, with or without reasonable modifications, the person meets the essential eligibility requirements for the specific service, program, or activity.
+To receive services, education, or training, qualified individuals with disabilities must, with or without reasonable modifications, meet the essential eligibility requirements for the specific service, program, or activity.

 - A 40-year old person who is deaf would not be a qualified individual with a disability for a program limited to people over 65.